xyxj1024/xyxj1024.github.io/_posts/2021-12-25-fork-execve.md

 ---
 layout: 		    post
 title: 			    "Linux Processes: fork and execve Under the Hood"
 category:		    "Computing Systems"
 tags:			    unix operating-system process-thread
 permalink:		    /linux-fork-execve/
+last_modified_at:   "2022-12-13"
 ---

 In this post, I would like to give a brief account of two Linux system calls---[<code>fork(2)</code>](https://man7.org/linux/man-pages/man2/fork.2.html) and [<code>execve(2)</code>](https://man7.org/linux/man-pages/man2/execve.2.html)---with operating system kernel implementation details (not glibc wrappers) presented and two code examples explained. <code>fork(2)</code> and <code>execve(2)</code> are commonly used by Linux processes from both user and kernel spaces.
 In particular, as you can see below, they are involved in the Linux kernel initialization process (the GitBook ["Linux Insides"](https://0xax.gitbooks.io/linux-insides/content/) provides a comprehensive discussion on this topic).